maliik-ali/language-trainer/README.md

 - Model Targets, Object Recognition using Vuforia.
 - Animations and sound implementations.
 - Building and publishing apps on different platforms.
+- Code committing and the use of Github.

 ### Contributor